 - Broad enough for substantial discussion, but succinct enough to present in 10 minutes

-Preparation consists of an initial meeting with MANP staff to frame the question and then outlining, developing and rehearsing the presentation.
-The preparation process takes 5-6 weeks.
-Find more details in our About Springboard handout.
+Preparation consists of an initial meeting with MANP staff to frame the question and then support from MANP in outlining, developing and rehearsing the presentation over several meetings.
+The preparation process usually takes 8-12 weeks.

 Interested in Volunteering as a Panelist?

 This program is made possible through the generosity of individuals, foundations and corporations who are passionate about strengthening the nonprofit sector.
 Being a panelist for the Springboard program is a rewarding opportunity to contribute expertise and insight to a local organization, build connections with colleagues, and feel inspired by the power of communities coming together to solve challenges.

 We are not currently accepting applications to be a panelist, as the program is on hold during the pandemic.